Charles C. Rogers has earned the following distinctions.

 “Five Star Professional Wealth Manager”

-Charles C. Rogers was named as a “Five Star Professional Wealth Manager” award winner three consecutive years.
-Los Angeles magazine listed him as a winner of this award in each of the following years: 2013, 2014 and 2015.
+Charles C. Rogers was named as a “Five Star Professional Wealth Manager” award winner for four years.
+Los Angeles magazine listed him as a winner of this award in each of the following years: 2013, 2014, 2015 and 2021.